bryanthuan/bryanthuan/README.md

 ### Entrepreneur, Software Engineer, & IT Professional

-I'm an Engineering Engineer.
-I'm a lover of Bash, Python, Database Science, NodeJS, TypeScript, NestJS, React, NextJs, and building cool stuff.

-## About Me

 Meet Bryan, an experienced Engineer Manager with a passion for technology and leadership.
 With a strong background in Bash, Python, Database Science, NodeJS, TypeScript, NestJS, React, and NextJs, Bryan is a skilled engineer who knows how to build cool stuff.

 In addition to their technical expertise, Bryan is an exceptional leader and project manager.
 They have a talent for bringing teams together, inspiring them to achieve their best work and providing the guidance and support they need to succeed.
 With excellent communication and organizational skills, Bryan is able to keep projects on track and ensure that everyone is working together towards a common goal.